Master of Fine Arts (M.F.A.) Major in Communication Design

 • $90 nonrefundable application fee for applications with international credentials

-• baccalaureate degree in communication design, advertising art direction and design, digital media design, graphic design, illustration or related field from a regionally accredited university (see Requirements tab)
+• baccalaureate degree in communication design, advertising art direction and design, digital media design, graphic design, illustration or related field from a regionally accredited university (Non-U.S. degrees must be equivalent to a four-year U.S. Bachelor’s degree.
+In most cases, three-year degrees are not considered.
+Visit our International FAQs for more information.)

 • official transcripts from each institution where course credit was granted